sethryder/dd-typesense-custom-agent-check/README.md

 ### Check Location

-Uplaod the check script (`custom_typesense.py`) to `/etc/datadog/checks.d/custom_typesense.py`.
+Upload the check script (`typesense.py`) to `/etc/datadog/checks.d/typesense.py`.

 ### Configure

-Create a configuration file located at `/etc/datadog/conf.d/custom_typesense.yaml`.
-Check `custom_typesense.yaml` in the repo as an example.
+Create a configuration file located at `/etc/datadog/conf.d/typesense.yaml`.
+Check `typesense.yaml` in the repo as an example.